codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 ### Restarting the pipeline

-You can choose to restart any pipeline by clicking the button at the top right corner.
+You can restart a failed pipeline either from the beginning or from the step that failed.

+* Restart from beginning
+  Restarts the pipeline with the **same** state that it had in its original execution, including the original Git commit.
+  >To restart the pipeline with a new state instead, use the **Run** button in the [pipeline editor]({{site.baseurl}}/docs/pipelines/pipelines/#using-the-inline-pipeline-editor), and select any of the available [triggers]({{site.baseurl}}/docs/pipelines/triggers/).

+* Restart from failed step
+  This option restarts the pipeline from the step that failed in the previous execution.
+Similar to restarting from the beginning, restarting from a failed step also restarts the pipeline with the same state at that point in time, including the original Git commit.

+  The option to restart from a failed step is available only when **Permit restart pipeline from failed step** is enabled in the pipeline's settings.
+  You can restart from the Builds page or directly from the specific step that failed.

+>If your pipeline has some flaky steps, you can also use the [retry syntax]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/#retrying-a-step) in your YAML instead of restarting them manually each time they fail.

+**Restart pipeline from Builds view**

+* In the row with the pipeline to restart, click **Restart**, and then select the required option.
+  >Disabled **From Failed Steps** indicates that the option is not enabled for the pipeline.

 {% include
 image.html
 lightbox="true"
 file="/images/pipeline/monitoring/restart-pipeline.png"
 url="/images/pipeline/monitoring/restart-pipeline.png"
-alt="Restart a pipeline"
-caption="Restart a pipeline"
+alt="Builds view: Restart a pipeline" caption="Restart a pipeline" max-width="70%"
-max-width="70%"
 %}

->It is important to note that "Restart from beginning" will restart a pipeline with the **same** state that it had in its original execution (including the original git commit).
-If you want to execute a pipeline again with a new state instead, you need to use the *Run* button in the [pipeline editor]({{site.baseurl}}/docs/pipelines/pipelines/#using-the-inline-pipeline-editor) and selecting any of the available [triggers]({{site.baseurl}}/docs/pipelines/triggers/).

-If the pipeline has failed, you can choose to restart it only from the failed step and onwards.

-You can also restart from a failed step right from the graphical view:
+**Restart from step view**
+* Click the pipeline to view its steps.
+* Go to the failed step, right-click and then select **Restart from this step**.

 {% include
 image.html
 lightbox="true"
 file="/images/pipeline/monitoring/restart-failed.png"
 url="/images/pipeline/monitoring/restart-failed.png"
-alt="Restart from a failed step" caption="Restart from a failed step" max-width="70%"
+alt="Step view: Restart from failed step" caption="Step view: Restart from failed step" max-width="70%"
 %}

->Notice again that restarting a pipeline from a failed step means restarting the pipeline with the **same** state that it had at the point in time (including the original git commit).

-If your pipeline has some flaky steps, you can also use the [retry syntax]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/#retrying-a-step) in your yaml instead of restarting them manually each time they fail.

 ## Monitoring pipelines outside the Codefresh UI